darrarski/tca-ifletstore-effect-cancellation-retains-publisher-demo/README.md

-# TCA: `IfLetStore`, `Effect` cancellation retains publisher - demo
+# TCA: `Effect` cancellation retains publisher - demo

 Demo project.
-Reproduces an issue with retained publishes on effect cancellation when using `IfLetStore` from [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture).
+Reproduces an issue with retained publishes on effect cancellation when using [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture).

 ## Issue